sajanshakya129/coappbrpc/README.md

 ./server
 ```

+## Documentation
+Detailed explanation of functions and classes can be found in folder documentation.
+You can run web based documentation by running documentation/html/index.html file

 ## Creating Proto File
 To create a service for RPC, you need to define the response and request schema along with defination of Service in protofile as shown below.